Most Effective Products

 Mode of Action

-Atrazine selectively kills target weeds, interfering with the plants growth and causes the plant to die.
-Atrazine works by interfering with photosynthesis.
-Photosynthesis— unique to green, living plants—happens when light energy is converted to chemical energy needed for food production.
-Simply put, when food production stops, plants eventually starve to death.
+Atrazine selectively kills target weeds, interfering with the plant's growth and causing it to die.
+It works by interfering with photosynthesis, which is unique to green, living plants.
+Photosynthesis happens when light energy is converted to chemical energy needed for food production.
+Put another way, when food production stops, plants eventually starve to death.

 Benefits of Atrazine

-Atrazine works as both a pre-emergent when applied to the soil and post-emergent onto the grown plants themselves making it quite a versatile herbicide.
+Atrazine works as both a pre-emergent when applied to the soil and a post-emergent on the grown plants themselves, making it quite a versatile herbicide.
 It also eliminates weed competition, making all the soil nutrients and moisture go to the crop rather than the weed.

-The fact that Atrazine is a selective herbicide, meaning it could kill weeds without injuring the crop, has made it exceptionally popular among the agricultural industry.
+Atrazine is a selective herbicide, meaning it can kill weeds without injuring the crop, making it exceptionally popular in the agricultural industry.
 Aside from the benefits it brings to agricultural farmers, Atrazine can also be used for residential weed control to improve the aesthetics of lawns.
-Atrazine is a popular weed control tool because it is economical to use, extremely effective against a spectrum of weeds, and very safe to the crop.
-Research has documented the benefits of atrazine to the bottom line for growers
+Atrazine is a popular weed control tool because it is economical, extremely effective against a spectrum of weeds, and very safe for the crop.
+Research has documented the benefits of atrazine to the bottom line for growers.

-Use Atrazine on your landscape when you want to target stubborn or persistent weeds that have become Glyphosate-resistant.
+Use Atrazine on your landscape to target stubborn or persistent weeds that have become Glyphosate-resistant.

 Drawbacks of Atrazine

-Atrazine, much like Glyphosate, can also become ineffective when overuse leads to resistance from target weeds.
+Much like Glyphosate, Atrazine can also become ineffective when overuse leads to resistance from target weeds.
 In addition, while it is a selective active ingredient, there are some grass types that you should not use Atrazine on.
-Atrazine is a slow-acting weed so you will have to be patient and persistent in order to see satisfying results.
+Atrazine is a slow-acting weed, so you will have to be patient and persistent to see satisfying results.
 Atrazine is also a restricted-use active ingredient and cannot be purchased without an applicator's license.

 Do not use Atrazine if you have a lawn that is not St. Augustine or Centipedegrass.
 (For example, if you have a Bermudagrass lawn, you should not use Atrazine for weed control.
 Check the label for specifics).
-Also, do not use Atrazine if rainfall is on the forecast as it may decrease the effectiveness of the product.
+Also, do not use Atrazine if rainfall is on the forecast, as it may decrease the product's effectiveness.

 Is Atrazine Safe?

-Atrazine is safe to use when applied according to label directions.
-Please keep pets and children off the treated area until the ground has had time to completely dry.
-Also please make sure to wear the proper Personal Protective Equipment when handling this product (safety gloves, goggles, long sleeve clothes and possibly a respiratory safety mask.)
+Atrazine is safe to use when applied according to the label directions.
+Keep pets and children off the treated area until the ground has had time to dry completely.
+Also, please make sure to wear the proper Personal Protective Equipment (safety gloves, goggles, long-sleeve clothes, and possibly a respiratory safety mask) when handling this product.

 What To Expect